• Skip to primary navigation

 • Drain the cubed potatoes and rinse in cold water.
 Set aside.

 • Heat a large skillet or frying pan with the vegetable oil to medium-high heat.
-Once the oil begins to shimmer and is just starting to smoke, add the diced potatoes, green bell peppers, red bell peppers, and onion.
+Once the oil begins to shimmer and is just starting to smoke, add onion and saute for a couple of minutes.

 Nutrition